-Туре Method Definition Advantages Disadvantages Process Visual An individual trained in the auditing Can detect Cannot detect microorganisms

-Туре Method Definition Advantages Disadvantages Testing inspection of cleaning inspects an area to assess the level of cleanliness.
-Primary method used in healthcare facilities. that are invisible to the naked eye. marker An invisible gel that can only be detected with UV light is applied to surfaces.
-The effectiveness of cleaning processes can be determined by shining UV light to determine if the gel has been adequately removed through a cleaning process.
-Can allow for an efficient and timely cleaning evaluation on a large scale.
-Does not assess environmental contamination or biodburden.
-Outcome testing A swab of a surface is taken which is placed into a detection device that will catalyse a reaction with ATP.
-Testing the surface for ATP measures the amount of organic residue on a surface. results and The test can produce false positives, and cannot identify the source of the ATP.
-The residue of some cleaning products may alter the results. testing accurate indication of infection risk from the environment.
-Expensive, labour intensive, requires specific expertise and access to a microbiology laboratory.
-Only recommended in the management of specific situations such as an outbreak or an unidentified cause of infections.
+Туре Method Definition Advantages Disadvantages Process Visual An individual trained in the auditing Can detect Cannot detect microorganisms Testing inspection of cleaning inspects an area to assess obvious soiling of that are invisible to the naked the level of cleanliness.
+Primary method the environment. eye. used in healthcare facilities.
+Most cost-effective method and most rapid for detecting major cleaning issues.
+Fluorescent gel An invisible gel that can only be detected Can allow for Does not assess environmental marker with UV light is applied to surfaces.
+The an efficient and contamination or biodburden. effectiveness of cleaning processes can timely cleaning be determined by shining UV light to evaluation on a determine if the gel has been adequately large scale. removed through a cleaning process.
+Outcome ATP A swab of a surface is taken which is ATP testing The test can produce false testing bioluminescence placed into a detection device that will provides rapid positives, and cannot identify the catalyse a reaction with ATP.
+Testing the results and source of the ATP.
+The residue of surface for ATP measures the amount of requires no some cleaning products may alter organic residue on a surface. specific laboratory the results. training to be undertaken.
+Microbiological Involves swabbing, dipslides, air Can provide an Expensive, labour intensive, testing sampling or settle plates to detect the accurate indication requires specific expertise and presence of a specific microbiological of infection risk access to a microbiology organism on a surface or object. from the laboratory.
+Only recommended in environment. the management of specific situations such as an outbreak or an unidentified cause of